Central Philippine University: Festival of Lights and Music at Central

 The Festival of Lights and Music at Central 2016 with the CPU Church in the background.

 The Festival of Lights and Music at Central is a month-long Christmas celebration that Central Philippine University has held every year since 1998.
 It is a major holiday attraction in Iloilo City and has been a tradition for Centralian families for more than a decade.
 The festival usually kicks off in the first week of December and attracts large crowds, especially on opening night.
 This night includes a Christmas variety show with performances from university dance groups and colleges, a fireworks display, and music from the CPU Symphonic Band.

 The festival runs until the Feast of the Epiphany on January 6.
 During this time, the university's main streets, trees, and buildings are decorated with beautiful Christmas lights.
 Events include a Christmas cantata at the CPU Church performed by different chorale groups.
 There are also Christmas-themed musicals, "battle of the bands" competitions, and other performances held at places like the Big Field and the CPU Alumni Promenade and Concert Park.
 The celebration features Kantahan sa CPU, a Christmas singing contest open to both university members and the local community.

-The Marker Smack
+The Marker Water Tradition

-The Marker Smack is a tradition for new students held at the Heritage Marker at the Centennial Walkway.
+The Marker Water Tradition is a tradition for new students held at the Heritage Marker at the Centennial Walkway.

-At Central, the Marker Smack has been a tradition for freshmen and new students.
-During this ceremony, a new student lightly taps the National Historical Institute of the Philippines (NHI) historical marker on the Centennial Walkway while pressing their ear against it.
-This creates an echo that many people liken to the sound of running or dripping water.
-The practice also resembles an initiation and has become a campus legend, as new students are often playfully deceived into believing that water flows inside the marker.
-The ceremony connects students to the university's history and marks their entry into the community.
-It has become a lasting part of CPU student culture.
+The Marker Water Tradition is a well-known campus custom and informal rite of passage for freshmen and new students at Central Philippine University (CPU).
+The practice centers on the National Historical Institute (NHI) marker located along the university's Centennial Walkway.
+As a lighthearted initiation, upperclassmen playfully trick incoming students into believing that the sound of running or dripping water can be heard from inside the historical plaque.

+To hear it, the freshmen are told to press their ears flat against the metal while lightly tapping the surface.
+This creates a distinct acoustic echo that actually sounds remarkably like fluid moving inside, convincing the unsuspecting students that the story is true.
+While the tradition is ultimately a harmless campus prank, it serves as a practical introduction to the university's historical landmarks.
+By gathering at the walkway, newcomers are active participants in a shared joke that has been passed down through generations of Centralians.
+Over the decades, this playful deception has cemented itself as a staple of CPU student life, welcoming new classes into the university culture through shared humor and campus lore.